 Essential reading: Best wearable tech TED talks

-VR is set to have its breakout year in 2016 with Oculus, PlayStation VR and HTC's Vive headsets all due to be released.
+VR enjoyed its breakout year in 2016 with Oculus, PlayStation VR and HTC's Vive headsets all launching to critical acclaim.
 But what's the bigger picture?
 Are there uses beyond gaming?
 And does VR have the change to be more than a vehicle for shoot 'em ups and branding gimmicks?

 Here's what TED's best minds had to say: